openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 See [representation details negotiation](#tag/Requests_and_responses/Representation-details-negotiation) section for more details on how use this header.

+## openehr-uri

-If services have support to generate resource URL as specified by the DV_URI/DV_EHR_URI format, then they MAY send also `openehr-uri` response header.
+If services have support to generate resource URI as specified by the [DV_EHR_URI](https://specifications.openehr.org/releases/RM/development/data_types.html#_dv_ehr_uri_class) format, then they MAY also send `openehr-uri` response header for all openEHR resources where this is applicable.

 Example:

 ```http
 openehr-uri: ehr:/347a5490-55ee-4da9-b91a-9bba710f730e/compositions/87284370-2D4B-4e3d-A3F3-F303D2F4F34B